uber/NullAway/README.md

 We recommend addressing all the issues that Error Prone reports, particularly those reported as errors (rather than warnings).
 But, if you'd like to try out NullAway without running other Error Prone checks, you can pass `"-XepDisableAllChecks"` to the compiler, before the NullAway-specific arguments.

+Snapshots of the development version are available in [Sonatype's snapshots repository][snapshots].

 #### Android

 The configuration for an Android project is very similar to the Java case, with two key differences: